BEFORE YOU BEGIN

 In addition, you should always have your manuscript read by at least two other people to avoid typing errors before submitting to a journal.

 Articles should be provided in electronic form (uploaded to our online submission site http://www.editorialmanager.com/wpt/) and comply with the instructions below.
+There are additional instructions on how to submit a paper through Editorial Manager here.

 This journal has no page charges.